tdiprima/threejs-playground/docs/Vertex.md

 This approach allows you to control the positioning of the button relative to the vertex precisely, making it possible to place the button in a <mark>**visually clear and non-obstructive location**</mark> in relation to the mesh's geometry on the screen.

+## applyMatrix4

+`applyMatrix4` is a method in Three.js that allows you to apply a transformation to the geometry of an object using a 4x4 matrix.
+This transformation can include translation (moving the object in space), rotation (spinning the object around), scale (changing the size of the object), or any combination of these.

+Imagine you have a shape made out of clay, like a star or a cube.
+Using `applyMatrix4`, you can:

+- **Move it** from one place to another (translation),
+- **Rotate it** to look at something from a different angle,
+- **Scale it** up to make it bigger or down to make it smaller.

+The "4x4 matrix" is a mathematical tool that holds all the instructions for these transformations.
+When you apply this matrix to the geometry of your Three.js object using `applyMatrix4`, you're telling every point in your object's geometry to move, rotate, and scale according to the rules in the matrix.
+This is a very efficient way to transform objects because it combines multiple operations into a single step and applies them to all points of the object simultaneously.

+*This operation is common for pre-processing geometry data before creating Three.js objects.
+If the goal is to align the line and mesh in terms of their transformations, it's more straightforward to directly set the line's position, rotation, and scale to match the mesh.*

 <br>